alephnode/alephnode/src/pages/12-rust-test-drive/index.md

 ```

 We see it calls some internal functions and stores their result in variables named after the info collected.
 It also does this recursively until we receive confirmation from the user that the input is valid.
 Note that the `pop()` on my res variable is to remove the newline (\n) character for easy comparison on the next line.
 Yeah, Rust is that low-level :)

+Because this was my first real foray into Rust territory, there are a few additional syntax-related points to call out in this file:

+- functions return implicitly when an expression ends without a semicolon
+- something else
+- rule of threes

 If you step further into the file, you'll see the actual IO handling implementation: